Find Casual Connections in Glasgow

 Glasgow's nightlife goes off every single night, not just weekends.
 There's live music everywhere.
 Pubs stay open till stupid o'clock.
 You always end up making friends with someone in a smoking area.
 The whole city's just constantly buzzing.

 This means casual dating is easy because there's always something to do, always somewhere to meet, always an excuse to see someone.
 No pressure to make one date into this massive thing.
 Just "fancy going to this gig?" or "there's a club night on Saturday" and see what happens.
+For more on keeping it relaxed, check our FAQ about setting expectations.

 The Direct Communication Thing

 Glaswegians are too direct for games.
 If someone's into you, they'll let you know.
 If they're not, they'll also let you know, but they'll be decent about it.
-None of this English awkwardness where everyone's trying to be polite and nobody knows where they stand.
+None of that English awkwardness where everyone's trying to be polite and nobody knows where they stand.

 For an app about casual dating, this honesty is perfect.
 You're not going to match with someone who's "not sure what they're looking for" - if they're on here, they know.
 They're just looking for someone else who gets it.
 Simple as.
+And if you want to understand the Glasgow approach to consent and boundaries, it's basically just talking like adults.